cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/artifacts.rst

 artifacts in another namespace.
 These are referred to as :ref:`user artifacts <plugins-deployment-user>`.

 Sometimes there is a need to provide an artifact that can be used across namespaces.
-One example of this are the :ref:`ETL artifacts <cdap-apps-etl-plugins>` shipped with CDAP.
+One example of this are the :ref:`Hydrator artifacts <cask-hydrator-plugins>` shipped with CDAP.
 In such scenarios, a :ref:`system artifact <plugins-deployment-system>` can be used.

 System artifacts cannot be added through the RESTful API, but must be added by placing the